Akuli/python-tutorial/advanced/functions.md

 I don't recommend using keyword-only arguments with functions like our `print_box`.
 It's easy enough to guess what `print_box('hello', '-')` does, and there's no need to deny that.
-On the other hand, it's much harder to guess what `move('file1.txt', 'file2.txt', True, False)` does, so using keyword-only arguments makes sense and gets rid of the file deleting problem.
+It's much harder to guess what `move('file1.txt', 'file2.txt', True, False)` does, so using keyword-only arguments makes sense and also solves the file deleting problem.

 ## Summary